inveniosoftware/docs-invenio-rdm/docs/develop/run.md

 ### Upload a file to a record

+!!! warning "Temporarily disabled!"
+    This is temporarily disabled until the new API is fully compatible with it.

 For demonstration purposes, we will attach this scientific photo:

 ![Very scientific picture of a shiba in the snow](https://images.unsplash.com/photo-1548116137-c9ac24e446c9?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80)